 City of Las Vegas (ingress/egress 333 E. Ogden Avenue)

 A continuous safe pedestrian path must be maintained at all times.
-Any time a pedestrian is directed onto the street to move laterally with vehicular traffic, pedestrians shall be protected by either concrete barrier or completely filled water rails.
+Any time a pedestrian is directed onto the street to move parallel with vehicular traffic, pedestrians shall be protected by either concrete barrier or completely filled water rails.
+Note, completely filled water rails can only be utilized on side streets with a maximum speed limit of 35 mph or lower or as continuous detectable edging on the interior of a pedestrian diversion along arterial streets.
 Sidewalk closures maybe allowed but only for one block and on one side of the street at a time.
 However, due to high pedestrian volumes, a pedestrian safe path shall be maintained at all times along business frontages unless approved by City of Las Vegas Traffic Engineer.

 The contractor shall maintain pedestrian access at all times to the Fremont Street Experience, the emergency exit between Main Street and 1st Street for the California Hotel and Casino (along Ogden Avenue), all private residences and other commercial businesses and Hotel/Casinos.